d3b-center/pbta-splicing/analyses/splicing-factor_dysregulation/README.md

 Module authors: Ammar Naqvi (@naqvia), Jo Lynne Rokita (@jharenza)

-The purpose of this module is to identify splicing factors that are dysregulated in select HGGs, potentially explaining the global levels of splicing dysregulation across HGGs.
+The purpose of this module is to identify known splicing factors [(ensemble-annotated)](https://genome.cshlp.org/content/26/6/732.long#ref-15) that are dysregulated in select HGGs, potentially explaining the global levels of splicing dysregulation across HGGs.

 ## Usage
 ### script to run analysis